Editing

 Here is a complete grid where double-clicking on a cell will activate a modal for editing:

-Create a custom editor field by registering a custom cell type.
-You can use the registerCellType
+Create a custom editor field by registering a custom editor object with registerEditor()

 and onClose()